 - Use letter-size paper.
-Use only one side of each sheet. - Box your final answer(s) and important intermediate results. - When submitting an assignment on paper, staple your notes together, (i.e. no paper clips, torn or folded corners) with the assignment cover page (if applicable).

-Highly recommended: make copies of homework assignments for your own files.

-- When submitting an assignment online, scan your submission, and convert the scan(s) into a single pdf document. - Honors conversion: Students interested in honors conversion should contact the instructor during the first week of classes.
+Use only one side of each sheet. - Box your final answer(s) and important intermediate results. - When submitting an assignment on paper, staple your notes together, (i.e. no paper clips, torn or folded corners) with the assignment cover page - Highly recommended: make copies of homework assignments for your own files - If submitting an assignment online, scan your submission, and convert the scan(s) into a single pdf document.